vanniktech/gradle-maven-publish-plugin/docs/central.md

-    If you are using the new [Central Portal](https://central.sonatype.org/faq/what-is-different-between-central-portal-and-legacy-ossrh/) publishing (as opposed to OSSRH) your username and password will be [generated tokens](https://central.sonatype.org/publish/generate-portal-token/) and NOT your personal login.
+    If you are using the new [Central Portal](https://central.sonatype.org/faq/what-is-different-between-central-portal-and-legacy-ossrh/) publishing (as opposed to OSSRH) your username and password will be [generated tokens](https://central.sonatype.org/publish/generate-portal-token/) and not your personal login.
 Note these carefully since they can only be displayed once.
-Also be sure to add your `mavenPublishin` configuration
+Also be sure to add your `mavenPublishing` configuration
     `publishToMavenCentral(SonatypeHost.CENTRAL_PORTAL)` .